Think again before you toss out your pumpkin seeds!

 - Preheat oven to 150 degrees F. Line a baking sheet with parchment paper.

 - Thinly slice orange width-wise and place on baking sheet.
 Bake for 2-3 hours until dry, but slightly sticky.
 Remove from oven and let cool.
-(A dehydrator works too, and it will take about 8-10 hours at 118 degrees F.)
+(A dehydrator works too, and it will take about 8-10 hours at 118 degrees F.) Tip: Orange chips can be made several days in advance and stored in an airtight container at room temperature.

 - When cool enough to handle, break orange slices into pieces; set aside.